 How Auto Liability Limits Can Leave You Hanging

-When the unthinkable happens and you are involved in a car accident due to negligence of another driver, auto insurance is what usually foots the bill for your resulting expenses.
+When the unthinkable happens and you are involved in a car accident due to the negligence of another driver, auto insurance is what usually foots the bill for your resulting expenses.
 The state of Oklahoma requires that all drivers on public roads carry at least a minimum amount of liability protection.
 This way, if a driver is responsible for any incident that happens, the affected parties can at least receive some form of compensation for any resulting expenses.

 Oklahoma requires all owners of registered vehicles to carry current insurance with minimum liability of “25/50/25.”
-More specifically, this means coverage of up to $25,000 for injuries or death per person, $50,000 total for injury or death if multiple people are involved, and $25,000 in property damage.
-Now this might seem like a significant amount of coverage on its face, but these minimums prevent countless car accident victims from receiving the financial relief they deserve.
+More specifically, this means coverage of up to $25,000 for injuries or death per person, $50,000 total for injury or death if multiple people are affected, and $25,000 in property damage.
+Now this might seem like a significant amount of coverage on its face, but these minimums prevent countless car accident victims from receiving the financial relief they need and deserve.

 Limits May Not Cover Everything